Clinician Partners Program

 - Paid hotel accommodations and meals

-The program is open to clinicians (MDs and DOs) who provide primary care to older adults residing in rural or semi-rural areas of Missouri and (based on availability) surrounding states.
-Advanced practice nurses and physician's assistants may also be considered for this program depending on their professional roles, though benefits may vary slightly.
+The program is open to clinicians (MDs and DOs) who provide primary care to older adults residing in rural or semi-rural areas of Missouri and metro-adjacent Illinois.
+Advanced practice nurses and physician's assistants may also be considered for this program depending on their professional roles.
 Registered nurses, psychologists and social workers may also apply to audit the program to expand their knowledge base (space is limited).

 Nominations for the program are accepted on a rolling basis until the program spaces are filled.

-Download the CPP Application (rural clinician from Missouri and surrounding states may apply)
+Download the CPP Application (rural clinicians from Missouri and metro-adjacent Illinois may apply)